mbernste/mbernste.github.io/_posts/2023-07-08-determinants.md

 where $\boldsymbol{A}_{-1, -i}$ denotes the matrix formed by deleting the first row and $i$th column of $\boldsymbol{A}$.
 Note that this is a [recursive definition](https://en.wikipedia.org/wiki/Recursive_definition) where the base case is a $2 \times 2$ matrix.

 When one is usually first taught determinants, they are supposed to take it as a given that this formula calculates the volume of an $m$-dimensional parallelepided; however, if you're like me, this is not at all obvious.
 How on earth does this formula calculate volume?
 Moreover, why is it recursive?
+Additionally, this formula can be either positive or negative.
+If the absolute value of this formula captures volume, then what is the interpretation of its sign (whether it is positive or negative)?

 In this post, I am going to attempt to demystify this definition.
 We will start with the base case of a $2 \times 2$ matrix, verify that it indeed computes the volume of the parallelogram formed by the columns of the matrix, and then move on to the determinant for larger matrices.
-We will conclude with several fundamental properties of determinants and their intuition.
+Though we will start our discussion focusing on volume, we will also move towards interpreting the sign of the determinant.

 $2 \times 2$ matrices
 ---------------------